We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Height: 11 inches

-With an average rating of 4.5 stars from nearly 20,000 reviews, this Casper foam mattress comes highly rated.
+With an average rating of 4.5 stars and over 20,000 reviews, this Casper foam mattress comes highly rated.
 But what makes this mattress such a great choice for back and neck pain?

 The company says the main memory foam layer provides three zones of support for optimal spinal alignment and pain relief.